 What is the Small Business Innovated Research Program (SBIR)?

-According to the official website, SBIR grants stimulate high-tech innovations while, “the United States gains entrepreneurial spirit as it meets its specific research and development needs.”
-Brighton Science’s purpose hinges on advancing materials science and the SBIR programs mirror that purpose.
+According to the official website, SBIR grants stimulate high-tech innovations while “the United States gains entrepreneurial spirit as it meets its specific research and development needs.”
+Brighton Science’s purpose hinges on advancing materials science, and the SBIR programs mirror that purpose.
 The program was created as a way to focus on Research and Development, something companies with business-minded leaders tend to forgo.
-With little experience working in manufacturing or the process of developing a product, a lack of funding leaves research and development phases in the dust and the latest scientific advances in the 1980’s.
-The United States government recognized that trend and devised a plan keep scientists, engineers and physicists working for U.S. companies, created the Small Business Innovated Research program.
+With little experience working in manufacturing or the process of developing a product, a lack of funding leaves research and development phases in the dust and the latest scientific advances in the 1980s.
+The United States government recognized that trend and devised a plan to keep scientists, engineers, and physicists working for U.S. companies, creating the Small Business Innovated Research program.

 What is Involved in Applying for a SBIR Grant?

 To apply and be granted access to the program and all its perks is not an easy feat.
 Small businesses must adhere to a set of criteria to qualify for a SBIR grant, including being organized for profit, stationed in the U.S., more than 50% owned and controlled by either a resident of the country or a permanent resident alien, and not more than 500 employees.
 The grant program was established back in 1982 and has since been reauthorized and extended multiple times by the United States government.
 In total, nearly 180,000 awards have been given out, totaling more than $54.3 billion in funding.